AZ-X/pique/README.md

 ### Comparison between repique and pihole-MassDNS

 Repique can run on different OS while MassDNS is designed to run on Linux.

+### Comparison between repique and djb'dns

+Repique and djbdns share some common legends: both of them are reaction-propelled DNS project.
+Djbdns was started because of black hole inside BIND DNS.
+Repique was started because of dissentient vendoring, privacy and size of dnscrypt-proxy.
+Repique is a modern DNS stub while djbdns is an old fashion DNS server after all.

+### Comparison between repique and NLnet Labs' stubby

+Just like other NLnet Labs' project, stubby has external dependencies on OpenSSL, libunbound, libidn2.
+Repique has internal dependencies on Google's golang std libs.
+Repique and stubby use different cryptographic primitives.
+There is no complex routines or strict/flexible TLS when using stubby.

 ### Comparison between repique and CoreDNS